 On June 30, 1903, the Detroit Board of Commerce was formally organized and incorporated under state law inside the Cadillac Hotel's Turkish Room.
 It had 253 charter members, including J.L.
 Hudson, who paid $100 each to join.

-Looking to capitalize on the hotel business that was booming thanks to their revamped boulevard, the Book brothers bought the Cadillac and took it over May 1, 1918.
+Looking to capitalize on the hotel business that was booming thanks to their investments in the boulevard, the Book brothers bought the Cadillac and took it over May 1, 1918.
 Historian William Hawkins Ferry wrote that the Book brothers were born inside the hotel and played along the landscaped mall outside it.
-Though it seems unusual that all three would be born in a hotel, especially considering how their father was a notable doctor in Detroit at the time, it is certainly possible considering the lack of hospitals in the area.
+Though it seems unusual that all three would be born in a hotel, especially considering how their father was a notable doctor in Detroit at the time, it is certainly possible he delivered them at home.

 The Book brothers ran the hotel until plans were finalized for something bigger and more grand.
 The Cadillac Hotel closed its doors for good on June 26, 1923, and was razed later that year to make way for one of Detroit's most beloved and opulent landmarks, the Book-Cadillac Hotel.